Here are our 8 Tips!

 For less than 10$ you can set yourself up with a rig that will catch you plenty of fish.
 What sailors lack in being able to cruise over specific fishing grounds we make up for in “wet line time.”
 If your trawling for a week your going to catch a fish, unless your as unlucky as I am in the Mediterranean.
 If feeding yourself is the goal then smaller lures will net more fish, there is nothing better than a little Tuna.

-For more information on sailing for beginners download our FREE sailing guide below!
+For more information on sailing for beginners check out our sailing guide below!

 Cheers to you, happy sailing!